Observe and record animal behaviour

 Watch

-The next video is an explanation of methods of sampling animal behaviour.
+The next video will explain methods of sampling animal behaviour.

 Case Study

-Happy Paws Animal Care Facility- Monitoring the Behavior of Cats in a Communal Environment
+Happy Paws Animal Care Facility- Monitoring the Behaviour of Cats in a Communal Environment

 Animals Involved: